Tip #485: SMaC for Organizational Success

 SMaC stands for Specific, Methodical, and Consistent.

 SMaC is a set of durable operating practices that create a replicable and consistent success formula.
-It is clear and concrete, enabling the entire business to unify and organize its efforts, giving clear guidance regarding what to do and what not to do.
+It is clear and concrete, enabling the entire business to unify and organize its efforts.
+It gives clear guidance regarding what to do and what not to do.
 The SMaC recipe reflects empirical validation and insight about what actually works and why.

 Let’s look at one of the best examples of operating principles that delivered outstanding results.
 In 1979, Howard Putnam, the CEO of Southwest Airlines, identified 10 SMaC points for Southwest Airlines: